 This is more of a small shop for organic products, I think, but they do have a few tables for sitting down as well.
 On top of the obvious – coffee that is, they have an extensive tea menu.
 And because it’s an organic shop, the delicacies are obviously leaning towards the healthier side, such as no white sugar or flour used but, instead, they use natural sweeteners and make raw cakes.
 You get the idea!
 Cakes are delicious and you can get a healthy and tasty breakfast here.

 This cozy cafe has amazing raw cakes and desserts.
 The Snickers raw cake is just divine!
-They also have tasty meals, such as salads, wraps and spaghetti that are suitable for vegans and raw food freaks.
-Unfortunately, I have never had the chance to sample them because I always go for the raw cakes.
-Haha, I’m a sucker when it comes to everything sweet, chocolatey and peanutbuttery.
-I have mentioned Karma Cafe on another blog post about my favourite cafes on the island.
-If you want to read it, the link is here.
+They also have tasty meals, such as salads, wraps, and spaghetti that are suitable for vegans and raw food freaks.

 Over the Moon

 You can sit downstairs or upstairs.
-The view to the coconut tree forest is soothing and relaxing.
-What I didn’t like so much was a pool table downstairs, though.
-It doesn’s suit to the place, in my opinion.
-Otherwise, I liked the ambiance.
+The view to the coconut tree forest is soothing and relaxing and I like the general quiet ambiance.
 Closed on Tuesdays.

 Bake Sense is run by a jovial Thai guy, Gai.
 The place is situated right on the mangrove beach and it’s nice looking outside and getting a breeze from the sea.
 Inside it can get a bit hot, though, especially if you are planning on working with your laptop.
 Coffee is 100% Thai Arabica beans and Gai roasts it himself.
 There is also tea, fruit juices and smoothies available.

 You’d be able to mix and match yourself a nice breakfast or lunch from the menu which consists of the typical breakfast items, such as toasts, eggs, croissants and fruits.
 Moreover, there are some specials on the list as well, such as Croque Monsieur, avocado or duck sandwiches.
-The menu leans more towards salty dishes but there are some sweets cakes, muffins etc available as well.
+The menu leans more towards salty dishes but there are some sweets, such as cakes and muffins available as well.